-- 1. Go to Advanced Menu Settings > Security Settings.
-Press OK.
+- 1. Go to Advanced Menu Settings > Security Settings and press OK.
 The Security Settings page appears. - 2.
 Highlight Change Password and press OK. - 3.
 The four arrow keys $(\blacktriangle, \blacktriangleright, \blacktriangledown, \blacktriangleleft)$ respectively represent 4 digits (1, 2, 3, 4).
 According to the password you desire to set, press the arrow keys to enter six digits for the password. - 4.
-Confirm the new password by re-entering the new password.
-Once the password is set, the OSD menu returns to the Security Settings page.
+Confirm the new password by re-entering the new password. - To activate the Power On Lock function, go back to Security Settings and press OK to highlight Power On Lock and press OK.
+Press ◄/▶ to select On.
+Input the password again.

-- 5. To activate the Power On Lock function, press $\blacktriangle/\blacktriangledown$ to highlight Power On Lock and press ◄/▶ to select On.
-Input the password again. - The digits being input will display as asterisks on-screen.
-Make a note of your selected password and keep it in a safe place in advance or right after the password is entered so that it is available to you should you ever forget it. - · Once a password has been set and the power on lock is activated, the projector cannot be used unless the correct password is entered every time the projector is started.
+- The digits being input will display as asterisks on-screen.
+Make a note of your selected password and keep it in a safe place in advance or right after the password is entered so that it is available to you should you ever forget it. - Once a password has been set and the power on lock is activated, the projector cannot be used unless the correct password is entered every time the projector is started.